ddc-java-13/capstone-proposal-marshalleldridge/docs/index.md

 * Beginners looking for a way to learn the game of chess.

-    > As a middle schooler who just joined my local chess team, I am looking for a way to quicky improve my chess skills, this app lets me analize my games to find places I can improve.
+    > As a middle schooler who just joined my local chess team, I am looking for a way to quicky improve my chess skills, this app lets me record my games for later analysis in order to find places I can improve.
 * Isolated players looking for a way to play chess.

-    > Because I travel for work it is hard to find people to play chess with, this app allows me to find a game anywhere on my own schedule.
+    > Because I travel for work it is hard to find people to play chess with.
+I need a way to play chess with others while I am on the road.
+This app allows me to find a game anywhere on my own schedule.

 ## Client component

 ### Functionality

-Users will be able to choose human opponents (same device) or play verses the cpu, Save games to be continued later, and analyse their games from position to position.
+* Side by side play available on the same device.
+* Move lists for a given game can be exported.
+* Ability to go through moves of a previously played game given using a game id

 ### Persistent data